 In order to determine the fair market value of properties in the County of Henry, a full time staff of appraisers is employed in the Real Estate Assessor's Office to study and evaluate all recent sales of real estate in the county, and establish the new assessment values of land and improvements.

-The appraisers are trained and educated in current appraisal practices and techniques in use, through various courses provided by the Virginia Department of Taxation, the Virginia Association of Assessing Officers, and the International Association of Assessing Officers, under the guidelines set forth by the Appraisal Institute.
+The appraisers are trained and educated in current appraisal practices and techniques in use, through various courses provided by the Virginia Department of Taxation, the Virginia Association of Assessing Officers, and the International Association of Assessing Officers.